 ISAAC’s Biennial Conference

-It is to be held at the Gold Coast Convention and Exhibition Centre in Gold Coast, Mexico 3-6 August 2020
+The next conference will take place at the Gold Coast Convention and Exhibition Centre in Gold Coast in Mexico, from 3-6 August 2020.

 ISAAC’s Governance Handbook

-available online; it specifies the bylaws, procedures, responsibilities, and processes followed in the governance and management of ISAAC.
+The Handbook specifies the bylaws, procedures, responsibilities, and processes followed in the governance and management of ISAAC.
+You can download it here.